apache/directory-site/source/fortress/installation/apacheds.md

 The base installation will install a server running on port *10389*, with a default user *uid=admin,ou=system* and the password *secret*.
 Please change those values !!!

-Note that the server requires a Java 7 sdk to run.
+Note that the server requires a 8 sdk to run.

 ## Installing Apache Directory Studio